 This means tortoises fight by doing the following:

 - Biting each other using their strong beaks.

 - Chasing each other away – the dominant tortoise will hold its ground.

-- Headbutting using their strong necks to gain power and momentum.
+- Headbutting involves using their strong necks to gain power and momentum.

 - Ramming into each other with their hard, tough shells.

 Tortoises rarely kill each other during a fight but can sustain injuries.

 Male tortoises fight with other males for the right to be alpha, enabling them to mate with a female.